Windmost8/MS3-Cookbook-MostaphaE/README.md

+# MS3
-# MS3 - Online Cookbook Recipe & Tool Sharing!
+# Online Cookbook Recipe & Tool Sharing!
-This site is intended for people to not only FIND recipes, but also SHARE their own, whilst simultaneously inspecting various cooking tools that can help with these fantastic cooking moments!
+This site is intended for people to not only **FIND** recipes, but also **SHARE** their own, whilst simultaneously **INSPECTING** various cooking tools that can help with these fantastic cooking moments!
 Thus, this site will aim to provide users with all they need to achieve their ideal meal.

 ---
 # UX

+In terms of User Stories, this site behaves differently depending if the user is registered with the site, or is an anonymus visiter.
+And so, as such, the user stories differ.

+### **Anonymus User**

 * *I want to find/search for recipes*
 * *Perhaps there are tools that will help me with my cooking?*
+* *What do I gain from creating an account?*

+### **Registered User**
+(shares many of the user stories with anonymys users, in addition to these...)

-* *How do I share my own recipes if I want to?*
+* *I want to share my own recipies with others*
-* *I want to manage my findings and content.*
+* *I want to be able to manage my profile*

-There are difference for annonymus users and registered users, and their site abilties.
-This also applies for the admin user.

-Given 2 registered users, user 1 should not be able to update or delete user 2's recipes, and also the anonymys cannot allter any other's recipes.
-Users cannot change anything about any other users profiles as well.

-If a recipe is deleted but you clicked on edit or through accessed it through the URL, it should reirect you to a 404 page.
+* *I want to edit my own recipies*

+However, there are also other cases that need to be noted.

-The admin user (site owner) should be able to alter any user's recipies.
+* *The admin user will need to be able alter anything regarding the site, including user's profiles and recipies*

-The search bar will show/auto complete only titles.
+### **Wireframes**

-Wireframes are provided/linked below: (included are wireframes for 3 major devices; **Desktop**, **Mobile**, and **Tablet**)

-(Alternatively, they may be found inside the "wireframes" folder directory)
+* Included below are links to the wireframes for three major devices; **desktop**, **mobile**, and **tablets**) (Alternatively, they may be found inside the "wireframes" folder directory).

 ---

-## Features
+# Features

----
-* The CRUD guidelines are intended to be major features for this site's functionality and purpose.
+In addition to other features, the **CRUD** guidelines are also intended to be major features for this site's functionality and purpose.

----
+* *Log In/Log Out*

+* *Register*

+* *Manage Profile*

+* *Browse*

+* *Search*

+* *Social Media*

+* *Navigation Menu*

+* *Given two registered users, user 1 should not be able to update or delete user 2's recipes, nor can the anonymus user alter any other's recipes.
+Users cannot change anything about any other users profiles as well*

+* *If a recipe is deleted but you clicked on edit or accessed it through the URL, it should redirect you to a 404 page*
+* *The search bar will show/auto complete only recipe titles*

 * Expected -Feature is expected to do X why the user does Y Testing - Tested the feature by doing Y
 Result - The feature did not respond due to A,B,C